tmoreland72/tmoreland72/README.md

 </h1>

 <p align='center'>
 Currently, I am a functional full-stack developer.
+</p>

-I retired from from my previous business, [Identity Automation](https://www.identityautomation.com) in 2019.
+> I retired from from my previous business, [Identity Automation](https://www.identityautomation.com) in 2019.
 I built that business from a 1 person solo act to a 120+ person software company over a course of 15 years.
 Now I'm back to coding and building tools and apps that I enjoy using in hopes that others will to.
-</p>

 > ⚡ Fun fact: I started my programming career as a Marine in 1991.
 I was originally taught COBOL and then spent the remainder of my career 4-year tour developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
 I spent time in California, North Carolina, Virginia and Okinawa, Japan.

 I have kids in middle and high school.
 We have been gamers since they were old enough to sit at a computer.
 That is where I am "Graypes O'Wrathe".

-## Working
+<h2>Working</h2>

 :heart: KeeperRx - Take control of your medical life!
 :write: Conflux

-### Connect
+<h3>Connect</h3>

 [<img align="left" alt="medium" src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" />](https://graypes.medium.com)